Kraken’s Joey Daccord and Panthers’ Matt Kiersted go from Charlotte teammates to opponents

 Kiersted, who played in his eighth NHL game of the season in Seattle on Sunday, is used to being in the same locker room as Joey Daccord.
 Instead, they were on opposite sides of the first Panthers game at Climate Pledge Arena.

-“It seems like everyone’s just teammates (in Charlotte),” he said.
+“It seems like everyone’s just teammates (in Charlotte),” Kiersted said.
 “Then you’re called up and a game like tonight, and we’re playing against Joey.”

 Kiersted and Daccord were in the same lineup for the Checkers only a week ago when they fell to the Texas Stars.
-Daccord got recalled to replace Chris Driedger who is in COVID protocol, and Kiersted has been in the lineup for the Panthers.
+Daccord got recalled to replace Chris Driedger, who is in COVID protocol, and Kiersted has been in the lineup for the Panthers.

 Neither was thinking about the other as a potential opponent, even with this game on the upcoming calendar.

-“Exactly seven days ago, we played together in Charlotte at home, sitting next to a handful these guys in the dressing room,” Daccord said.
+“Exactly seven days ago, we played together in Charlotte at home, sitting next to a handful of these guys in the dressing room,” Daccord said.
 “So it’s very odd honestly, because it’s like your teammates, your friends.
-Like when you’re teammates with someone you become automatically like brothers right?
+Like when you’re teammates with someone you become automatically like brothers, right?
 And then now it’s like, we have to play against them tonight.
 So it’s very strange.”

-Daccord didn’t start in net Sunday after he played on Friday night, but Kiersted said it would have felt extra weird to be going against a guy he shoots on in warm-ups and practices.
+Daccord didn’t start in net Sunday after he played Friday night, but Kiersted said it would have felt extra weird to be going against a guy he shoots on in warmups and practices.

 For Daccord, the feeling was mutual.

-“Some of my buddies over there goofballs, and I’m a goofball, too, so like, I think it’d be so hard,” said Daccord.
+“Some of my buddies over there are goofballs, and I’m a goofball, too, so like, I think it’d be so hard,” said Daccord.
 “Obviously once you get in the game, it’s different but just thinking about it, I feel like I would laugh seeing one of them shoot on me but I know how they’re shooting, so that helps.”

-Kiersted, Daccord, and Panthers taxi squad member Chase Priskie got dinner on Saturday night.
+Kiersted, Daccord and Panthers taxi squad member Chase Priskie got dinner on Saturday night.
 That’s not super common for opponents.

 The trio aren’t opponents or teammates, but something in between with the shared agreement with Charlotte.